lamp-luwak/lamp-luwak/README.md

 ### Introduction

-Multistore state manager with service ideology for React.
+Multistore state management with service ideology and module architecture for React.
 You can organize the code of your application by service-stores.
 Single instantiated classes with a store inside at any place of your app code.

 - Service-oriented and multistore architecture
 - Update view components only dependent of changed stores